 Is Poker a Game of Skill or a Game of Chance?

 Since the dawn of modern poker people have been debating whether poker is game of skill or a game of chance.
-People without an experience in poker claim that poker is a game of luck, much like any other casino game such as slots, craps or roulette.
+People without an experience in poker claim that poker is a game of luck, much like any other free online casinos game such as slots, craps or roulette.
 Experienced poker players, however argue that poker is a game of skill.

 There are multiple facts that prove that poker is a game of skill rather than a game of chance.
 First, the existence of professional poker players proves that poker can be mastered and can generate consistent gains.